natwilson21/SeniorCapstoneProject/README.md

 ## Testing
 We used a **fog simulation chamber** to recreate low-visibility conditions.
-Test data is available in `test/` for reproducing results.
+Testing apparatus is available to see in `media/images/` for reproducing results.

 ---